chingu-x/chingu-dashboard-be/README.md

 ## Description

-This is the Chingu Dashboard backend project
+This is the Chingu Dashboard backend project.
+Be sure to set your dev and test [.env files](#envfiles)

 ## Creating new components